The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Full Paris Olympics medal tally

-As Day 10 comes to an end, Australia stands at number four on the world medal tally for the Paris 2024 Olympic Games.
+As Day 11 comes to an end, Australia stands at number three on the world medal tally for the Paris 2024 Olympic Games.

 Topping the list is the People’s Republic of China, with 21 gold medals, 17 silver, and 13 bronze.
 Coming in second is USA, now sitting on 19 gold medals, 27 silver and 26 bronze.
 And coming in third is France with 12 gold, 14 silver and 18 bronze.